 If you are planning to move, you might be feeling overwhelmed by all of the costs that you are racking up.
 Movers, deposits, down payments, new furniture, home repairs – the costs of moving can really add up!

 One expense that can seem small but really adds up is the cost of moving boxes.
 If you need a lot of boxes, even a few bucks each gets expensive.
-There are so many places that just throw boxes away – there’s no need to pay for them!
+There are so many places that just throw boxes away – there’s no need to pay for moving supplies!

-Here are some of our favorite resources for where to get free large empty cardboard boxes.
+Here are some of our favorite resources for where to get free large empty cardboard boxes and packing supplies.

 Where To Get FREE Moving Boxes